asterix314/english/courtship_lyon.typ

 The roads are bad.
 I hope he'll be safe.

-But the old car stuck fast in a #voc[rut][车辙], wouldn't budge an inch; the engine whirred, coughed and died and he was far from home.
+But the old car stuck #voc[fast][系牢的，一动不动] in a #voc[rut][车辙], wouldn't budge an inch; the engine whirred, coughed and died and he was far from home.
 Ruined, once; then ruined again, as he had learnt from his lawyers that very morning; at the conclusion of the lengthy, slow attempt to restore his fortunes, he had turned out his pockets to find the cash for petrol to take him home.
 And not even enough money left over to buy his Beauty, his girl-child, his pet, the one white rose she said she wanted; the only gift she wanted, no matter how the case went, how rich he might once again be.
 She had asked for so little and he had not been able to give it to her.
 He cursed the useless car, the last straw that broke his spirit; then, #voc[nothing for it but to][除了……以外没有别的办法] fasten his old sheepskin coat around him, abandon the heap of metal and set off down the snow-filled lane to look for help.

-#notefigure(
+#figure(
-  image("img/palladian.jpeg", width: 80mm),
+  image("img/palladian.jpeg", width: 80%),
-  caption: [AIGC: the house])
+  caption: [The house (AIGC)])

 Behind #voc[wrought-iron][锻铁，熟铁] gates, a short, snowy #voc[drive][私人车道] performed a reticent #voc[flourish][（为引起注意）挥舞] before a miniature, perfect #voc[Palladian][Andrea Palladio，16世纪意大利建筑师。这种风格强调古典元素、对称、比例，以及使用庙宇式正面设计。] house that seemed to hide itself shyly behind snow-laden skirts of an antique cypress.
 It was almost night; that house, with its sweet, retiring, melancholy grace, would have seemed deserted but for a light that flickered in an upstairs window, so vague it might have been the reflection of a star, if any stars could have penetrated the snow that whirled yet more thickly.
-Chilled through, he pressed the latch of the gate and saw, with a pang, how, on the withered ghost of a tangle of thorns, there clung, still, the faded rag of a white rose.
+Chilled through, he pressed the latch of the gate and saw, with a #voc[pang][肉体或精神上一阵极度的痛苦], how, on the withered ghost of a tangle of thorns, there clung, still, the faded rag of a white rose.

 The gate clanged loudly shut behind him; too loudly.
 For an instant, that reverberating clang seemed final, emphatic, ominous as if the gate, now closed, barred all within it from the world outside the walled, wintry garden.
 And, from a distance, though from what distance he could not tell, he heard the most singular sound in the world: a great roaring, as of a beast of prey.

-In too much need to allow himself to be intimidated, he #voc[squared up][面对，正视，直面] to the mahogany door.
+#sn[In too much need to allow himself to be intimidated][由于极度渴望而顾不上胆怯。注意不要解读成 need to allow。], he #voc[squared up][面对，正视，直面] to the mahogany door.
 This door was equipped with a knocker in the shape of a lion's head, with a ring through the nose; as he raised his hand towards it, it came to him this lion's head was not, as he had thought at first, made of brass, but, instead, of gold.
 Before, however, he could announce his presence, the door swung silently inward on well-oiled hinges and he saw a white hall where the candles of a great chandelier cast their benign light upon so many, many flowers in great, free-standing jars of crystal that it seemed the whole of spring drew him into its warmth with a profound intake of perfumed breath.
 Yet there was no living person in the hall.

 The door behind him closed as silently as it had opened, yet, this time, he felt no fear although he knew by the pervasive atmosphere of a suspension of reality that he had entered a place of privilege where all the laws of the world he knew need not necessarily apply, for the very rich are often very eccentric and the house was plainly that of an exceedingly wealthy man.
 As it was, when nobody came to help him with his coat, he took it off himself.
 At that, the crystals of the chandelier tinkled a little, as if emitting a pleased chuckle, and the door of a cloakroom opened of its own accord.
 There were, however, no clothes at all in this cloakroom, not even the #voc[statutory][必备的] country-garden mackintosh to greet his own #voc[squirearchal][地主阶层的，乡绅风格的。注意这句话幽默的笔法] sheepskin, but, when he emerged again into the hall, he found a greeting waiting for him at last -- there was, of all things, a liver and white King Charles spaniel crouched with head intelligently cocked, on the #voc[kelim runner][一种土尔其绣织长条地毯].
 It gave him further, comforting proof of his unseen host's wealth and eccentricity to see the dog wore, in place of a collar, a diamond necklace.
 #notefigure(
-  image("img/spaniel.jpeg", width: 80mm),
+  image("img/spaniel.jpeg", width: 100%),
-  caption: [AIGC: King Charles spaniel wearing necklace])
+  caption: [King Charles spaniel wearing necklace (AIGC)], )

 The dog sprang to its feet in welcome and busily shepherded him (how amusing!) to a snug little leather-panelled study on the first floor, where a low table was drawn up to a roaring log fire.
 On the table, a silver tray; round the neck of the whisky #voc[decanter][盛酒的玻璃细颈瓶], a silver tag with the legend: Drink me, while the cover of the silver dish was engraved with the exhortation: Eat me, in a #voc[flowing hand][花体字].
 This dish contained sandwiches of thick-cut roast beef, still bloody.
 He drank the one with soda and ate the other with some excellent mustard thoughtfully provided in a stoneware pot, and, when the spaniel saw to it he had served himself, she trotted off about her own business.